pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.8.md

 ``Reducer/Action`` enum, and an empty ``Reducer/body-swift.property``.
 This effectively means that `Feature` is a logicless, behaviorless, inert reducer.

-Having these requirements automatically synthesized for you can be handy for slowly filling them in with their real implementations.
+Having these requirements automatically fulfilled for you can be handy for slowly filling them in with their real implementations.
 For example, this `Feature` reducer could be integrated in a parent domain using the library's navigation tools, all without having implemented any of the domain yet.
 Then, once we are ready we can start implementing the real logic and